raydenlim/tp/docs/UserGuide.md

 * `addtoconsult -1 n/Foo Bar`shows an error message “Consultation not found”.

-### ❌Remove people from a consultation: `removefromconsult`
+### ❌Remove students from a consultation: `removefromconsult`
-Removes person(s) from a consultation.
+Removes student(s) from a consultation.

 Format: `removefromconsult INDEX n/STUDENT_NAME …`

 Parameters:
 * INDEX The index of the consultation in the upcoming consultations.
-* STUDENT_NAME The name of person to be added into the consultation.
+* STUDENT_NAME The name of student to be added into the consultation.

 Examples:
 * `removefromconsult 2 n/Foo Bar`.